avi2329/sample-repo/README.md

 # sample-repo

 Hello github
-This is for learning, practicing purposes.
+This is for learning and practicing purposes.